ogarcia/lesspass-client/README.md

 #### Installing Rust

-lesspass-client build has been tested with current Rust stable release version 1.57.0.
+lesspass-client build has been tested with current Rust stable release version.
 You can install Rust from your distribution package or use [`rustup`](rustup).
 ```
 rustup default stable